-Notice: There is an online discussion about the 3+ getting confused ("quirky") during the coarse search.
+Notice: There is an have been online discussions (since archived) about the 3+ getting confused ("quirky") during the coarse search.
 I did not see this during my testing, but I've heard reports from several people.
 My trusted colleague, Jonathan Shefftz, wrote this article about the oddity.
-His article contains two videos (one and two) that show the issue.
+His article contains two videos ( one and two ) that show the issue.
 I talked to the top people at Ortovox who say that the problems people are reporting are the result of background interference (and in Jonathan's case, the video camera), but I'm not convinced.
 In Jonathan's case, he saw the problem before recording it with his camera.
 Ortovox feels strongly that this is can not be recreated in the backcountry.
 Although I have not personally seen the quirks, I've now heard about it from multiple people.
-Given the possibly quirky searching and multiple recalls, I've downgraded the 3+'s score to 3.5.
+Given the quirky searching and multiple recalls , I've downgraded the 3+'s score to 3.5.

 Searching: The 3+ has a modest reception range.
 Version 1.0 first displayed the distance indicator and if you waited a few moments, it displayed the direction indicator.
 After a few more moments, it emitted the audio indication.
 Version 1.1 reportedly displays all three indications at once.